frankmayer/ArangoDB-PHP-Core/README.md

 - Register your plugins (for example a trace plugin)
 - Extend the core's functionality through traits (not yet implemented)
 - supports ArangoDB's Async and Batch functionality
-- provides a toolbox for handling everything around communication with an ArangoDB server, such as url, parameter and header building tools.
+- provides a toolbox for handling everything around communication with an ArangoDB server, such as url-, parameter- and header-building tools.
 - Includes a few test classes that provide basic testing functionality against the server and also a bit of insight on how to build a client on top of the core.